 What is special or unique about your city?

 Dar es Salaam is a fusion of African, Arabian, Asian and some European cultures.
 The town is over five centuries old and has been written about by ancient Greeks, Romans, and Egyptians; later by Persians, Arabs and even the Chinese.
 The coast's brutal history has been shaped both by its geographic position on the edge of Africa, and by the monsoon system of the western Indian Ocean, which brought it within reach of sailing ships from Arabia, India and the Far East.
 Tanzanians are extremely friendly and will stop to assist you in any way they can.

 What are a newcomer's first impressions of your city?

 Arriving by air, one can see that Dar es Salaam is a vast area sprawling with high palm trees and mud dwellings as far as the eye can see.
-Once on the ground, the trip from the airport is generally very warm and the road into the city center is probably the best you will see.
+Once on the ground, the trip from the airport is generally very warm and the road into the city centre is probably the best you will see.
 The buildings are haphazardly constructed and not very clean.
 By contrast, the international hotels are of good quality and well situated to take advantage of the sea views.
-The city is divided into four distinct areas: the town center, which is a mixture of office buildings, hotels, restaurants, bars, night clubs, parks and sports facilities; the peninsular, where most of the diplomatic corps and expatriates live, with good views of the sea and a sprinkling of restaurants, shops, hotels and sailing club; the coastal homes and resorts that reach 20 to 30 kilometers north and south of Dar es Salaam.
+The city is divided into four distinct areas: the town centre, which is a mixture of office buildings, hotels, restaurants, bars, night clubs, parks and sports facilities; the peninsular, where most of the diplomatic corps and expatriates live, with good views of the sea and a sprinkling of restaurants, shops, hotels and sailing club; the coastal homes and resorts that reach 20 to 30 kilometres north and south of Dar es Salaam.
 The remainder of the city, unfortunately, is a mass of low-cost housing with a large population of three to four million people living close to the poverty line.